-When I think of innovation in survey research, I think of innovation in our "sister" field of land surveying.
-(A field I think of too often as I correct confused extended relatives about the type of surveys that I'm involved in.)
+When I think of innovation in social science research, I think of innovation in our “sister” field of land surveying.
+(A field I think of too often as I correct confused extended relatives about the type of surveys that I’m involved in.)

 In 2600 B.C.
 Egypt, “rope stretchers” were some of the first land surveyors.
 They stretched rope to measure land distances.
 But rope had its flaws – it was often weak, stretched, expensive, and in large amounts could be very heavy.
 Small innovations took place to bring lighter, stronger, less stretchy, and less costly rope.
 Eventually rope became metal and/or chain.

 But through those innovations, surveyors were still “rope stretchers”.
 Until the game was changed.
 A disruptive innovation hit the land surveyor market – the laser.
 With one piece of equipment, lasers provided the land surveyor with the ability to measure any distance between two points.